NamesMark/rd-rust/hw-07/src/README.md

 # Homework for Lesson #7 - Multithreading + i/o

 ## Problem
-- Application should run once if the arguments were provided, or ask for them interactively if not
+- Application should run once if the arguments were provided, or ask for them interactively if not.
-- Set up concurrency using `std::mpsc::channel` with two threads: producer (obtains user input) and consumer (processes input and returns output)
+- Set up concurrency using `std::mpsc::channel` with two threads: producer (obtains user input) and consumer (processes input and returns output).
-- Read csv either from a file or from the console
+- Read csv either from a file or from the console.

 ## Approach
 ### Two execution modes